 Preparing Your Groom For Engagement Photos.

 There is a good chance your fiancé has no idea what to expect from a photo shoot like this so it’s important to get him prepared as best you can.
-Men in general are usually the most nervous in front of the camera, but I am well used to this and will have your husband-to-be relaxed and enjoying the photo session in no time.
+The most nervous people in front of the camera are usually men.
+I am well used to this and will have your husband-to-be relaxed and enjoying the photo session in no time.

 Your fiancé will probably need a little coaching, so he knows what to expect.
 It’s more than likely he is expecting some photos of you guys standing and smiling at the camera.
 Why not sit down with him for a few minutes and show him some of the images from the Pinterest link above.